Buying Strategy

 Workload Rating: Why It Matters (And Why It Matters More Than You Think)

 Workload rating = total terabytes of data the manufacturer guarantees you can read/write per year.
 It's measured in TB/year.
+Exceed this, and warranty claims will likely be denied.

-WD Red Plus 12TB: 180 TB/year (light NAS use)
+WD Red Plus 12TB: 180 TB/year (Light NAS use)

-WD Red Pro 12TB: 300 TB/year (heavier NAS, small RAID)
+WD Red Pro 12TB: 300 TB/year (Heavier NAS, small RAID)

-WD Ultrastar 18TB: 550 TB/year (continuous RAID, parity checks)
+WD Ultrastar 18TB: 550 TB/year (Continuous RAID, parity checks)

-Consumer drive (WD Blue): Typically 72 TB/year (designed for desktop, not NAS)
+Consumer (WD Blue): 72 TB/year (Desktop only, not NAS)

 Don't Exceed Workload Rating

 If you run a WD Red Plus (180 TB/year) in a RAID array with constant parity checks and hit 400 TB/year, you're exceeding design spec.
-The drive may fail prematurely, and warranty claims will likely be denied.
+The drive may fail prematurely, and warranty claims will be denied.

 RPM, Cache, and Performance Metrics

-RPM (Revolutions Per Minute)
+1 RPM (Revolutions Per Minute)

-Cache (Buffer) Size
+2 Cache (Buffer) Size

-• 64MB: Standard for most modern drives.
+Standard for most modern drives.
+Sufficient for NAS.

-Interface
+3 Interface

-• SATA III (6Gbps): Industry standard for 3.5" drives through 2026.
-Sufficient for all consumer/prosumer use.
+Industry standard for 3.5" drives.
+Sufficient for all consumer/prosumer use through 2026.

-• SAS (12Gbps): Enterprise only.
-Overkill for home storage.
+• SAS (12Gbps):

 Form Factor and 4Kn Advanced Format